 Unfortunately, the inhabitants of Lifta regularly took part in organized riots (often resulting in massacres) against unarmed Jews.
 An example was the massacre of 1929, where hundreds of Jews were killed or injured.
 When the UN voted to form an independent Jewish state in November of 1947, Lifta became a major sniping post at Jewish civilians entering Jerusalem (Lifta sits right beside the entrance to Jerusalem, a position which allowed its controllers to severely limit Jewish movement in and out of the city).
 In early 1948, the Arab Supreme Council asked the civilians to leave the town so that they could eliminate the Jews quickly (the inhabitants were told it would take about 6 weeks) after which they could return (many had winter homes located throughout the Middle East such as in Amman and Beirut and chose to “wait” out the war there).
 In place of the civilians, armed Arab militias entered the homes, using the town as a forward position to lay siege to Jerusalem.
 Due to the dangers such a town posed, it was taken over by the Jewish forces and then deserted of inhabitants (who were very hostile to the concept of a Jewish State).
 Since 1948, the well-preserved town was all but abandoned, although in 2017 it was declared a national park.
 In 2021, plans were announced to built 259 new home units and a luxury hotel in this amazing and beautiful location.

 On your next trip to Israel, if you are looking for something off the beaten track, Lifta should definitely be on your itinerary!

-(All photos either public domain or licensed by author for commercial use)
+(All photos are either public domain or licensed by the author for commercial use)